justAMZ/DenpaEx/README.md

 ## WARNING!

 ALL CREDIT GOES TO THE DENPA ENGINE DEVELOPERS!
 THIS FORK ONLY HAS A HANDFUL OF FEATURES THAT WOULDNT BE DONE WITHOUT THEIR HELP IN THE DISCORD SERVER!
+(also the freeplay menu is a bit fucky lol itll be fixed in 5 days or less)

 ## Synopsis